Create a DIY Floral Monogram in the letter of your choice, or even create a shape like an ampersand!

 Floral Monogram Supplies:

-But first up is my ampersand.
-I printed out an ampersand on a standard sheet of printer paper.
-I picked a font size that was the largest I could print on one sheet of paper.
-I also made the font as an outline instead of filled in to save ink and printing time.
-I cut out my ampersand and then traced it onto the cardboard.
+But first up is the ampersand.
+The first step is to print out an ampersand on a standard sheet of printer paper.
+Pick a font size that is the largest you can print on one sheet of paper.
+(You might also make the font an outline instead of filled in to save ink and printing time.)
+Then cut out the ampersand and trace it onto the cardboard.

-Once my ampersand was traced onto the cardboard I used scissors and a craft knife to cut it out.
+Once the ampersand is traced onto the cardboard you can use scissors and a craft knife to cut it out.

-After I had the cardboard ampersand I cut out some 1 1/2″ strips of poster board.
+After you have the cardboard ampersand ready you can cut out some 1 1/2″ strips of poster board.
 The poster board is thinner and easier to bend around the sides of the cardboard.
 This creates the depth that we need for our monogram.

-I used hot glue to bend and form the poster board around my ampersand.
-At right angles I would cut the poster board and then glue along the seam.
-This worked better than trying to bend it perfectly.
+Use hot glue to bend and form the poster board around the ampersand.
+(Tip: At right angles I would cut the poster board and then glue along the seam.
+This worked better than trying to bend it perfectly.)